valerybodak/ParishRegister/README.md

 # Android app

 Parish Register is an Open Source Android application.
 This application serves as a fully functional prototype of the search people by parish registers.

+# License

+This project uses the following license: Apache-2.0.